 Does anyone else feel like their Christmas shopping list just gets bigger every year?

 We’ve come up with 10 ideas that are pretty fail-safe and that most people would love and at the very least not hate and throw into the bin immediately – because after all these are the people who have looked after your precious little ones all year so you do want to say a big thank you.
 No ‘World’s Best Teacher’ paraphernalia included…

 1. Edible gifts

-(Or any type of alcohol really!)
+..or any type of alcohol really!
 But make it as nice a bottle as you can afford within your budget, preferably not your $4.99 Aldi special buy.
 A nicely packaged bottle of bubbles or a decent drop of red is always a winner.
 We imagine teachers hit the vino hard at Christmas after a year of dealing with all those kids…

 Monogramming is huge right now, and it adds a personal little touch when you might not know someone that well.
 A notebook with their initials on it is a pretty safe bet for a teacher – or a luggage tag if you know they’re travelling during the holidays.

 4. Hand cream